anqmilosevic/KK-TCE-BlockPlacement/README.md

 # LLVM Tail Call Elimination & Block Placement Passes

 LLVM legacy pass plugin implementing Tail Call Elimination and Block Placement.
 Tail call elimination replaces self-recursive calls in tail position with a jump back to the top of the function, so the recursion runs in constant stack space.
 Block placement reorders the basic blocks of a function so that the most likely path is contiguous, moves cold blocks to the end and inverts conditional branches so that the hot successor becomes the fall-through.
+A branch on a comparison is inverted by flipping the predicate; any other condition, such as a plain `bool`, is negated instead.
 The combined pass runs tail call elimination and then block placement, in that order, since tail call elimination creates the loop that block placement lays out.

 ## Requirements